 The birth community in Orange County has been abuzz with excitement about a new combination OBGYN & midwife practice in our area!
 Allison Molinski, MS, CNM has teamed up with Dr. Kenneth James to provide midwifery options for prenatal, postpartum, and well-woman care at Laguna Beach OBGYN.
-Together they serve patients birthing at Saddleback Memorial Hospital in Laguna Hills and Mission Hospital in Mission Viejo.
-Laguna Beach OBGYN serves families birthing at the new in-hospital birth center at Mission Hospital.
+Together they serve patients birthing at Mission Hospital in Mission Viejo, including the in-hospital midwifery suites.

-We first met Allison at a Doulas Association of Southern California meeting and were touched by hearing her speak so passionately about her love for supporting growing families through midwifery care.
+We first met Allison at a Doulas Association of Southern California meeting back when she was attending births out of the hospital, and were touched by hearing her speak so passionately about her love for supporting growing families through midwifery care.
 She graciously agreed to answer a few questions we could share with you - please enjoy getting to know her!

 Tell us a little about yourself.
 What did you learn about birth growing up?